NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: Private facilities must follow the programmes and policies prescribed by the Minister, but can further implement their own programmes with approval from the Chief Education Officer.
+Curriculum and education standards: Private ECCE facilities must follow the programmes and policies prescribed by the Minister, but can further implement their own programmes with approval from the Chief Education Officer.

 Teaching profession: All teaching staff working at an Early Childhood center must complete a course on Early Childhood Education and possess a police clearance certificate.
 Principals must complete a course on management and supervision of schools.